 Accuracy of less than 10cm can easily be achieved in areas free of vegetation with the help of strategically place photo control or ground control points that are surveyed in before the flight and marked so that it can be captured on the photos before processing.
 This ensures that the point cloud obtained from the photos does not distort over large areas and maintains a high level of accuracy.
 One can think of the point cloud as a net and the ground control points are fixed anchors with known values holding the net in position.

-2 Drone applications in the mining sector
+2 Industrial Uses of Drones: Applications in the mining sector

-Mining is one of the great adaptors of drone technology and its transforming the way rock stockpiles, waste dumps, tailings dams and open pit volumes are measured.
+Mining is one of the great adaptors of drone technology and it’s transforming the way rock stockpiles, waste dumps, tailings dams and open-pit volumes are measured.
 Rather than conducting surveys by having humans walk around stockpiles with a GPS, drones are now used to fly over the area, taking a multitude of photographs that are then stitched together with photogrammetry techniques in the cloud to form a 3D model of the site.

 Figure 2 An overview of a Drone Survey with camera positions indicated